 Also, if possible, you should always opt for a premium service since free solutions come with many limitations and lack the level of performance you expect.

-As far as VPN extensions go, there are some that can be found for free, but as with any free item, if something sounds too good to be true, it probably is.
+As far as VPN extensions go, some can be found for free, but as with any free item, if something sounds too good to be true, it probably is.

 Top-tier VPN services like Private Internet Access (PIA) also provide VPN extensions for the most popular browsers, including Chrome, Firefox, and Opera.